Skip to Content

 I prefer single-ingredient, natural chews such as bully sticks, dried lamb ears, or raw meaty bones.

-If you locate the smell as coming from your pet’s mouth, notice anything irregular in the dental area, or never had their teeth checked, consult your vet.
+If you determine the smell’s source is your pet’s mouth or you notice anything irregular in the dental area, consult your vet and have your doggo’s dental status checked.

 Your vet might perform dental x-rays and recommend professional teeth cleaning.